-This year Mary MacKenzie of the NVC Academy (NVCA) organized an online symposium Removing Our Blinders: Seeing the Impact of Power and Privilege that I consider courageous and visionary.
-The symposium offered an opportunity for those of European background, men, women, and people of color to share their experiences and for others to empathically listen.
-The calls struck me as poignant, empathic, moving and connecting.
+This year Mary MacKenzie from the NVC Academy organized an online symposium called, Removing Our Blinders: Seeing the Impact of Power and Privilege that I consider courageous and visionary.
+The symposium offered opportunities for those of European background, men, women, and people of color to share their experiences and for others to empathically listen.
+The video conference meetings struck me as poignant, empathic, moving, and connecting.

 First of all, I am not surprised to hear that this topic of “privilege” is a trigger for you, since I know it is for some people.
-In particular, there has been what I would consider extensive discussion on the CNVC Certified Trainers list.
-(I don’t believe you are a certified trainer, so I guess you probably have not seen it).
+In particular, there has been what I would consider an extensive discussion recently in the CNVC Certified Trainers email group on this topic.

 I want to speak to these concerns.